StanfordLegion/regent-lang.org/reference.md

 Partitions a region by computing the preimage of each of the subregions of a partition through the supplied (pointer-typed) field of a region.
-The resulting partition is guarranteed to be disjoint **IF** the supplied target partition is disjoint.
+The resulting partition is guaranteed to be disjoint **IF** the supplied target partition is disjoint.

 {% highlight regent %}